risk-first/website/estimating/Hierarchies.md

 **_Containment_ hierarchies** are used _everywhere_ in software development: _files_ in _disks_ in _servers_, _methods_ and _functions_ in _packages_ and _namespaces_ etc.  Good programming languages attempt to capture as much of the program's complexity as possible within the containment hierarchy.

-People understand hierarchies because they're baked into (and invented by) our brains.
+People understand containment hierarchies because they're baked into (and invented by) our brains.
 When I look outside at a car, I can see that it is a containment hierarchy of windows, wheels and metal panels.
 When I think about my house, I think about different objects being contained within different rooms within a structure of bricks.
 But none of that exists:  it's all in my head.
 Everything is really just a bunch of atoms.

 **_Classification_ hierarchies** are also used everywhere in software development: _strings_, _numbers_, _records_, _classes_, _types_, _schemas_.
 A key ability for a programmer is often to be able to abstract from multiple areas and say "this is like this".

+Classification hierarchies are also baked into our brains:  looking at my car, the windows and wheels, these are all classifications of objects that exist in my head.
+But everything is really just a bunch of atoms.

-When we create type systems (or set up databases) we are classifying things.
+When we create programs (or set up databases) we are classifying things.
 Having a field for "Marital Status", "Address" or "Planet / Not a Planet" is just something we've invented for the purposes of us processing data.
+We are copying the mental concepts we've developed for navigating the real world and pasting them into our code.

+We should be cautious doing this, as we _might well be wrong_.

+internal model picture, copying.

-At this point, you're probably wondering what any of this has to do with estimating in software development, so let's continue...
+At this point, you're probably wondering what any of this has to do with estimating in software development, so [let's continue]...